 You surely know that when bears and other animals sleep through the colder winter weather it's called "hibernation."
 But did you know that there's a name for sleeping through the summer?
 If you were to snooze the sun-soaked months away, then you would be indulging in "estivation."
 Snails, tortoises, salamanders, and crocodiles all estivate, as do the Malagasy fat-tailed dwarf lemur and East African hedgehogs.

 You produce about six pounds of stool per week.

-Some of us eat more than others, but according to Kim Barrett, a professor of medicine at the University of California, San Diego, on average, men and women both produce around a pound of poop every day.
-That equals around six or seven pounds per week!
+Some of us eat more than others, but according to Kim Barrett, a professor of medicine at the University of California, San Diego, on average, men and women both produce around 14 ounces of feces every day.
+That equals a little over six pounds per week!